Home/Payment Splitting

 Up to 5 recipient wallets per payment by default.
 Need more?
 Contact us.
 We can accommodate up to 1,000 recipients for marketplace and platform use cases.

-Splits are configured via the API when creating a payment link.
-Specify wallet addresses and percentage ratios for each recipient.
+Splits are configured via the API when creating a payment.
+Specify each recipient's wallet address and amount: the merchant amount plus the seller amounts must equal the payment total.
 See our API documentation at docs.pymstr.com for details.

 No. The customer sees and pays a single amount.
-The split happens behind the scenes after payment.
+The split happens inside the same transaction after payment.

 Yes.
 It's a single on-chain transaction that distributes to multiple wallets.
-More gas-efficient, simpler accounting, and instant for all recipients.
+More gas-efficient, simpler accounting (one transaction hash covers every leg), and instant for all recipients.